DAB0mB/cla6/README.md

 ## Plugins

-A Cla6 plugin is a manupulation function which gets the classe's descriptors and parent anytime before it gets created, thus the properties can be manipulated.
-Multipile plugins can be applied and will be called by their use order.
+A plugin is a module which adds functionality to Cla6 and can be loaded dynamcally.
+Multipile plugins can be applied and will be called by their order of use.

-Note, each plugin will affect the descriptors object for the next plugin in the plugins chain.
+Note, each plugin will affect the arguments for the next plugin in the plugins chain.

 ```js
 Cla6.use(plugin);